Leeds 0113 228 5000

-Leila frequently conducts inquests arising out of medical treatment, road traffic accidents, accidents at work and industrial disease cases.
+Leila frequently conducts inquests arising out of medical treatment, road traffic accidents, accidents at work and industrial disease.
 She represents families, individuals and public bodies and frequently acts for interested persons in high proifle, media sensitive Article 2 jury inquests.
 Leila regularly appears on behalf of the HM Prison and Probation Service in complex lengthy inquests arising out of deaths in custody attracting significant publicity and media attention.

-Leila recently gave her Presidential Lecture to the Leeds and District Medico-Legal Society from her extensive experience appearing in inquests entitled ’A Practical Guide to Inquests’.
+Leila gave her Presidential Lecture to the Leeds and District Medico-Legal Society from her extensive experience appearing in inquests entitled ’A Practical Guide to Inquests’.
 She also regularly gives training on the subject of inquests and Article 2.

 -Represented the family of a 15 year old girl that was killed during a joy riding journey in a vehicle driven by her 17 year old boyfriend.
 A conclusion of unlawful killing was secured.

 -Represented the family of a 60 year old man who had sustained a head injury following an unwitnessed fall and a subsequent head injury after a second fall at hospital.
 A narrative conclusion was secured with findings that the hospital had failed to provide appropriate care.

--Represented the Prison Service in an Article 2 jury inquest arising out of a death in custody inquest in which the deceased died from a rare medical condition which had been treated whilst in prison.
-Found that the prison and health authority had provided appropriate care to treat the condition.
+-Represented the Prison Service in an Article 2 jury inquest arising out of a death in custody in which the deceased died from a rare medical condition which had been treated whilst in prison.
+Conclusion that the prison and health authority had provided appropriate care to treat the condition.

 -Represented the Prison Service in an Article 2 death jury inquest arising out of a death in custody in which the deceased suddenly collapsed after being searched upon returning to the prison.
 Found that the death was due to natural causes and the prison officers had carried out skilful attempts to resuscitate.

 -Represented a care home in an Article 2 jury inquest where the deceased, who was subject to a Deprivation of Liberty Safeguarding Order (DoLS), died from choking on food.
 Narrative conclusion was given and no Regulation 28 report to prevent future deaths.